median299/makkan-privacy/index.md

 - Request correction of your data
 ## Account Deletion

-Users can delete their account directly داخل التطبيق (inside the app) by going to:
+Users can delete their account directly (inside the app) by going to:

 Settings → Delete My Account

 When you delete your account:
 - Your personal data (phone number and booking data) will be permanently deleted
-- Some data may be retained if required for legal or operational purposes

 If you need assistance, you can also contact us at:
 Email: rawand.feryad@icloud.com